zhanglj37/imv_sem/readme.md

 ## 1. Functions for calculating IMV in CFA with binary outcomes
 ### Main function
-- imvfun(model1, model2, vary, data, NY, varx=NA, seed=1234, nfold=5)
+- imvfun(model1, model2, vary, data, varx=NA, seed=1234, nfold=5)
+  - model1: Baseline model
+  - model2: Enhanced model
+  - vary: Name of variables
+  - data: Data
+  - varx: Currently set to NA; reserved for future SEM advancements
+  - seed: Seed for random data splitting during cross-validation
+  - nfold: Number of data segments in cross-validation.
+If set to 1, it means prediction uses the entire sample
-- imv_base_fun(): imv for comparing one model with the baseline model that ignores the correlation between items
+- imv_base_fun(): IMV for comparing one model with the baseline model that ignores the correlation between items

 ### Supporting functions:
-- foldfun: imv in one iteration in k-fold cv
+- foldfun(): IMV in one iteration in k-fold cv
-- predict_fun() or predict_insample_fun(): estimate in the training set and predict p_ij in the test set
+- predict_fun() or predict_insample_fun(): Predict on the test set after estimating on the training set
-- imv.binary: imv calculation based y and p_i
+- imv.binary(): IMV calculation based $y_i$ and $p_i$
   - source('https://raw.githubusercontent.com/ben-domingue/imv/main/R/imv_binary.R')